 You can find the latest write-up of my very recent work on the X-ray emission mechanism in kilo-parsec scale quasar jets here: Proceedings of Science, from the Integral Meeting late last year.
 This work is to be shortly submitted to the Astrophysical Journal.

 Along with Markos Georganopoulos, Jeremy Perkins and Justin Finke, we are very happy to announce that the Mid-Atlantic Radio-Loud AGN Meeting will take place on October 10th, 2014 at Goddard Space Flight Center.
 Everyone in driving distance (or farther!) of Baltimore/DC is welcome to come to this “local” meeting of RL AGN researchers.
 If you would like to give a talk the registration deadline is September 1st.

-I am also currently working with the HST Proper Motions Team (HST-PROMO) at STScI on high-precision astrometry to measure the complete velocity field of relativistic jets in AGN.
-Recent results on the optical jet in the nearby source M87 have been published in The Astrophysical Journal Letters.
-See below a video from the August Press Release:
+Results on the optical jet in the nearby source M87 were published in The Astrophysical Journal Letters in 2013.
+See below a video from the August 2013 Press Release: